dji-sdk/Payload-SDK-Doc/source/faq/index.md

 - Developers can buy DJI SKYPORT in DJI online store for mass production and sale;
 - DJI will contact excellent developers for commercial negotiations about the brand authorization and business expansion.

-### Is it required to buy the sdk development kit for Payload SDK developerment?
 ### Is it allowed to buy DJI SKYPORTs and directly start to develop without buying SDK development kit?

   Yes, although the PSDK software kit license can be activated after the successful registration of the PSDK project, the PSDK development process is related to hardware and requires the purchase of the software development kit for development; PSDK developer kit purchase link: <https://store.dji.com/product/psdk-development-kit>.